-Protection of Data: Personnel are required to protect the confidentiality, integrity and availability of private or sensitive electronic data they use, transmit and store.
-Examples of confidential, private or sensitive electronic data include but are not limited to; criminal justice data, pending litigation, employee personnel records health benefits data and medical files, credit card numbers, in-process procurement evaluation and contract negotiation materials, drivers license numbers, social security numbers, dates of birth, intellectual property and all other data expressly exempt from Oregon public records laws provided by ORS 192.501 to 192.505.
+Data Protection: Personnel are required to protect the confidentiality, integrity and availability of private or sensitive electronic data they use, transmit and store.
+Examples of confidential, private or sensitive electronic data include but are not limited to; criminal justice data, pending litigation records, employee personnel records, health benefits data and medical files, payment card numbers, in-process procurement evaluation and contract negotiation materials, drivers license numbers, social security numbers, dates of birth, intellectual property and all other data expressly exempt from Oregon public records laws provided by ORS 192.501 to 192.505.

-Background Checks: Background checks may be a requirement for any employee, volunteer, contractor or vendor who will be working with or around confidential or sensitive IT or communications equipment or data under BTS management.
-Such determination will be at the discretion of the CTO or delegate in consultation with the ISM, OM and Business System Owner unless it is mandated by law or State/Federal requirement.
+Background Checks: Background checks may be a requirement for any employee, volunteer, contractor or vendor who will be working with or around confidential or sensitive technology equipment or data under BTS management.
+Such determination will be at the discretion of the CTO, ISM, and Business System Owner unless it is mandated by law or State/Federal requirement.